kzlkmustafa/Javascript/javascript-course/readme.md

 # Javascript-course
 I am learning javascript.
 I will upload the content of the course I took here every day.

-This is a motivation for me, maybe it will work for you too.
+This is a motivation for me, maybe it will work for you.